dschenck/easychart/docs/contents/dimensions.rst

     >>> import easychart
     >>> chart = easychart.new(width=900, height=600) # pixels or percentages

-... or set as proxy properties to the :code:`chart` object:
+... or set as properties to the :code:`chart` object:
 ::

     >>> chart = easychart.new()